open-sauced/open-sauced/CONTRIBUTING.md

 For those interested in getting involved in the project or just open source in general, please request an invite to the Triage Team in [this discussion.](https://github.com/open-sauced/open-sauced/discussions/638)

 ## Community
-The [mutualfun.live](https://mutualfun.live) Twitch community can be leveraged for questions about this project.
-Join the conversation on the [#open-sauced channel](https://discord.gg/gZMKK5q).
+Got Questions?
+Join the conversation in the [#open-sauced channel](https://discord.gg/gZMKK5q).

 ## License